 Confused, Tony decided to leave them alone and walked past Rhonda, out onto the driveway where the camera crew were working.
 The producer was conducting the cameramen like an orchestra, yelling at one of them to film the hanging tree, another one to film the house, and a third one to go and film a close-up of the ruined kitchen.
 Obviously, there was no third cameraman; Gerry was still inside, but he came hurrying outside almost as soon as Tony had arrived.

 Dave appeared around the corner, balancing two large cardboard boxes.
-One dangerously balanced tripod kept falling out of the uppermost box, and the fifth or sixth time Dave had to bend to pick it up the pile overbalanced and thousands of pounds’ worth of photography equipment spilled out onto the driveway.
+One dangerously positioned tripod kept falling out of the uppermost box, and the fifth or sixth time Dave had to bend to pick it up, the pile overbalanced and thousands of pounds’ worth of photography equipment spilled out onto the driveway.
 Tony sighed half-heartedly and went to help him, trying to stay out of one of the cameramen’s shots of the front of the house.

 “I think Jean’s realised there’s something weird going on,” said Tony as he picked up the last camera stand and handed it to Dave.